s1887204/javascript-clicker-attempt/README.md

 Game will be maintained as long as I have time.

 # Current Status???
-### Demo, currently being maintained as of December 22, 2024.
+### Demo, currently being maintained as of January 17, 2025.
 Check website for recent uploads.